J-Term

 Professor Neil Laird

 The influence of weather and climate affect our daily activities, our leisure hours, transportation, commerce, agriculture, and nearly every aspect of our lives.
 In this course many of the fundamental physical processes important to the climate system and responsible for the characteristics and development of weather systems will be introduced.
 We will examine the structure of the atmosphere, parameters that control climate, the jet stream, large-scale pressure systems, as well as an array of severe weather phenomena including hurricanes, tornados, thunderstorms and blizzards.
 Upon completion of this course, we will have developed: (a) a foundation of basic scientific inquiry (b) a basic comprehension of the physical processes that govern weather and climate, and (c) an understanding of the elements of weather and climate that are most important to society.
-No perquisites for J-Term offering.
-All students can enroll in this course.
+No prerequisites.
+The course partially satisfies the quantitative reasoning goal and substantially satisfies the scientific inquiry goal.

 HIST 112 Soccer: Around the World with the Beautiful Game